slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Protect your hours of real work.
 Separate “real hours” with breaks.
 Take advantage of early hours in the day.
 - Buy yourself time: delegate.
 Only operate from strengths: outsource your weaknesses.
 Focus on what you’re naturally good at and what you enjoy the most.
 - Work by layers: from functional to excellency.
+- If you want a task done quickly, ask a busy person to do it.